dekotale/GameBar-Overlay/README.md

 Installing these packages is optional, but they will provide additional functionality to this extension.

 - `libgtop` - required for the System Monitor addon.
-- `hwdata` - needed to read your hardware model.
+- `hwdata` - needed to read your GPU name.

 ## Usage